klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/account.md

 ## klay_getAccountKey

-Returns the account key of the Externally Owned Account (EOA) at a given address.
+Returns the account key of the Externally Owned Account (EOA) of a given address.
 If the account has AccountKeyLegacy or the account of the given address is a Smart Contract Account, it will return an empty key value.
 See [Account Key](../../../../klaytn/design/accounts.md#account-key).

 **Parameters**